 What will happen after I apply?

 Applications will be assessed by a panel of staff representing Literature Wales and Disability Arts Cymru.
-We will inform all applicants of the outcome by Monday, 23 October 2023.
+We will inform all applicants of the outcome by mid September 2024.
 We will select up to 10 successful writers for the course.

 Our decision will be based on the quality and potential of your work, on the originality of your application, and on your understanding of the purpose of the course and how it could impact your professional development as a writer.
 To ensure a diverse cohort of writers, we might also take into consideration geographical location, disclosed protected characteristics, languages, and whether you have received similar opportunities in the past.